 Images from titles about death and bereavement to create a guide for families and carers to support conversations about how to respond when somebody dies from coronavirus.

-Covibook – an interactive resource designed to support and reassure children aged 7 and under, designed to help children explain and draw the emotions that they might be experiencing during the pandemic (includes resources in different languages)
+Covibook – an interactive resource designed to support and reassure children aged 7 and under, designed to help children explain and draw the emotions that they might be experiencing during the pandemic (opens a new window)